Celebrity influence in politics: General influence

 Through their activism on the world stage, a self-selected cast of celebrities have begun to have a significant impact on policy, shaping the agenda on a range of global humanitarian issues.
 Celebrities play a growing role as part of an emerging strategy for political advocacy.
-Spawned by the difficulty most groups have making news, and made possible by the evolution of technology and the public sphere, this new celebrity advocacy strategy represents one aspect of the broader shift in American politics being ushered in by the digital age.
+Spawned by the difficulty most groups have making news, and made possible by the evolution of technology and the public sphere, this new celebrity advocacy strategy of "spotlighting" issues represents one aspect of the broader shift in American politics being ushered in by the digital age.
+According to Mark Harvey, celebrities are capable of increasing awareness of some policy issues in the media more successfully than public officials and presidents, and are often perceived as more credible than politicians across a wide range of issues.
+Moreover, they can also persuade target audiences to support many policies.
+Their ability to speak credibly and persuade others depends on the qualities of the celebrity and the nature of the issue.
+Celebrities that are perceived to have expertise on an issue, are connected to advocacy organizations, and whose identities are closely associated with the issue are most likely to be seen as credible.
+Likewise, celebrities are less likely to be persuasive on issues where opinions are already polarized.

 Celebrities have the ability to generate parasocial relationships (feelings of a personal connectedness despite the lack of direct contact with the consumers).
 According to Brian Loader et al., young citizens are generally cautiously positive about both politicians and celebrities using social media but feel that they should learn to use it appropriately if they are to rebuild trust and credibility.
 In the United States and Canada, there is empirical confirmation of celebrities having a positive effect on the willingness of young people to support specific causes.
 According to Anubhav and Abhinav Mishra, the credibility of the endorser will likely translate to that of the political group that celebrity is endorsing.

+There is little evidence that celebrity endorsements of political candidates have a measurable impact on citizens' likelihood to vote for those candidates.
+Some evidence suggests that Taylor Swift, for example, has successfully driven voter registration drives.
+However, a study by Allyson Shortle, Brooklyn Walker, and Mark Harvey demonstrated that Swift's endorsement of hypothetical Democrats would have little impact on already committed Republican and Democratic voters, and would likely cause undecided voters to vote against her endorsement.
+This is consistent with Harvey's research on celebrity endorsement of political issues, which suggests that celebrities may have little influence where opinion is already fixed and polarized.